 Let the structo-lite sit overnight and set to a hard finish, then the white coat can be applied.
 There are a number of products available for replacing damaged white coat.
 For the best results we recommend using a setting-type joint compound.
 This product will set to a smooth, hard plaster-like finish that won't shrink.
 Because it sets quickly, several coats can be applied the same day to build up a smooth surface.
 In addition, this type of joint compound is sand-able and can be painted immediately after it dries.

 Plaster of Paris is also available for repairing white coat but we don't recommend using it.
 Real plaster of Paris is very difficult to work with and weather conditions, i.e. humidity levels, will greatly effect its performance.
-It also sets far too quickly for most do-it-yourselfers to use before it hardens and it must be mixed precisely or cracks will form as it sets.
-Once set, it cannot be sanded and plaster of paris cannot be painted right away.
+It also sets far too quickly for most do-it-yourselfer's to use before it hardens, and it must be mixed precisely or cracks will form as it sets.
+Once set, it cannot be sanded or painted right away.
 The alkali in the plaster must leach out before any finish can be applied, a process that can take up to 6 months.

 Mix the setting compound a little at a time, this product will harden quickly so don't mix more than you can use right away.
 Use a ratio of approximately 1 part water to 2 parts powdered compound.
-Try to produce a mud that will hold its shape when held upside down on a joint knife, if necessary, add more powder or water as needed to mix the right consistency.
+Try to produce a mud that will hold its shape when held upside down on a joint knife.
+If necessary, add more powder or water to mix the right consistency.
 See Skim Coating Techniques for more on mixing and handling mud.

-When the first white coat has set, use the joint knife in an upward stroke to shave off the blade ridges and any other protrusions in the surface.
+When the first white coat has set, use the joint knife in an upward stroke to shave off the ridges left by the blade edge and any other protrusions in the surface.
 Mix another batch of setting compound and apply a thick coat over the the first.
 Again, use a straight edge to level off the surface, otherwise, use the skim coating techniques described here to smooth the surface.

 In most cases, it won't be possible to smooth the surface with just these two applications of the white coat, it could take 2 or 3 more to do the job.
 Follow the same procedure to apply as many subsequent coats as needed to to build up a smooth, finished surface.
 Allow each coat to set until hard and scrape off any ridges in the surface before applying another.